jarrodmillman/pose-stats/description.md

 different research artifacts that may be found in the ecosystem, but that have not matured to have built communities of governance and software development around them.
-We will investigating the typical challenges of bringing these packages, developed by statisticians, fully into the Python software ecosystem.
+We will investigating the challenges of bringing these packages, developed by statisticians, fully into the Python software ecosystem.
-Aspects include improving governance, testing, and contributor scaffolding, with an eye toward learning how the same can be done for other statistical packages.
+These challenges include improving governance, testing, and contributor scaffolding, with an eye toward learning how the same can be done for other statistical packages.

-The OSE will strive to widen participation in the developer community and the OSE itself---especially by involving the next generation of researchers and developers, and those outside of existing contributor communities.
+The OSE will widen participation in the developer community and the OSE itself---especially by involving the next generation of researchers and developers, and those outside of existing contributor communities.
 Such outreach will involve statistical and technical training, informed in part by the needs of the pilot projects and their developers.
 Given our experience and the experience of our colleagues in statistics departments across the nation, we believe there is a large demand for such an OSE.
 Increasing numbers of students are entering our departments already familiar with scientific Python and wanting more training in it.
+For example, a recent poll of UC Berkeley Statistics masters students found the overwhelming majority wanted deeper training in Python statistical software.
-However, the needed infrastructure is missing.
+Unfortunately much of the needed infrastructure is missing.
 Our scoping activities will be designed to better understand this potential user and contributor community as well as to design a Statistical Python OSE to support and grow this community.